kossnocorp/switcher/README.md

   query: { ref: 'twitter' },
   // The hash
   hash: 'recap',
-  // The route meta information (copied from the route definition; in this case empty)
-  meta: {},
   // The landing information; it tells how the app gets landed at the location
   landing: { redirected: true }
 }